Lightning-Flow-Scanner/lightning-flow-scanner-core/readme.md

   "rules": {
     "<RuleName>": {
       "path": "local_path_of_your_js_file", // optional: when defined, this configuration will be used for the engine to recognize your custom rule
-      "severity": "<User Configured Severity>",
+      "severity": "error",
+      "expression": ">=58",
-      "expression": "<User Configured Expression which only applies to rules that take in `options`>", "disabled": "true", // optional: when true, rule will not be applied to all flows being scanned "suppressions": ["<User Configured Suppressions>"] // optional: when defined, takes an array of suppressed elements (not based on name but on specific type)
+      "disabled": "true", // optional: when true, rule will not be applied to all flows being scanned "suppressions": ["LogACall"] // optional: when defined, takes an array of suppressed elements (not based on name but on specific type)
     }
   }
 }